U.S. Coronavirus Cases Surpass Summer Peak And Are Climbing Higher Fast

 Siegel fears the holiday season will only fan the outbreak as people travel and spend more time inside together: "We are in the red zone for danger."

-One brighter note, the U.S. daily death toll from COVID is about 800 on average over the past 7 days, which is still lower than what was seen during the spring and summer surges.
+One brighter note: The U.S. daily death toll from COVID-19 is about 800 on average over the past seven days, which is still lower than what was seen during the spring and summer surges.

 Justman says she believes improvements in clinical care will keep the mortality rate lower for patients who are hospitalized than what was seen earlier in the pandemic.
 But more tragedy is coming.